Fidget-Spinner/Fidget-Spinner.github.io/posts/faster-jit-plan.md

 ![Performance of JIT Compiler across different compilers, Credit Thomas Wouters](./media/tracing_jit_benchmarks.png) (Image credits to Meta's Free-Threading Benchmarking Runner).
 Anything below 1.00x on the graph is a slowdown.

-The details of the impplementation are quite interesting to me, so you might want to give the [PR](https://github.com/python/cpython/pull/140310) a read.
+The details of the implementation are quite interesting to me, so you might want to give the [PR](https://github.com/python/cpython/pull/140310) a read.
 The key idea is to maintain two dispatch tables in a mechanism I call "dual dispatch".
 One table is the standard interpreter, the other is the tracing interpreter. we (ab)use computed gotos/tail calling to dispatch from one table to the other.

 ### Better machine code generation